Where to stay in Thailand

 On the beach you can choose from larger hotels that offer a range of watersports (and in a few cases a kids club if needed) or smaller beach bungalow style resorts with (sometimes very luxurious) thatched bungalows dotted around large gardens with gorgeous sea views.

 There is also a wide range of more unusual accommodation which is always a hit with the children.
-You can stay in a floating rafthouse on the River Kwai (for more details see below), or perhaps in a tree house in Khao Sok National park.
-There are homestays in the hill-tribe areas to the north where accommodation is in traditional stilt houses, or in the south where you can stay with a fishing family right on the Andaman Sea.
+You can stay in a floating rafthouse on the River Kwai (for more details see below), in a tree house in Khao Sok National park or in a homestay in the northern hill-tribe area.
 Many families choose to ‘mix and match’ the various accommodation styles, using some of the more exciting accommodation during the main part of the tour and then upgrading to a comfortable beach resort at the end.

-One of our favourite hotels in Thailand is the Riva Surya, right on the banks of the Chao Phraya River in central Bangkok.
+One of our favourite hotels in Bangkok is the Riva Surya, right on the banks of the Chao Phraya River in the centre of the city.
 This is the perfect base for families as the rooms are very comfortable, the breakfast buffet is fantastic (Nutella pancakes being a firm favourite with the children) and there is a great pool on the river front.

 The Chao Phraya flows right through the centre of Bangkok and is a hive of activity both day and night so you can cool off in the pool whilst watching the passenger ferries and small wooden long-tail boats ply up and down the river.